-Figure 2.5 illustrates the daily arrival and departure patterns for all person trips to and from UBC, by all modes, in Fall 1997 and Fall 2010.
+Figure 2.5 illustrates the daily arrival and departure patterns for all person trips to and from UBC, by all modes, in Fall 1997 and Fall 2011.
 Table 2.3 provides a summary of peak hour person trips by mode.
 Significant observations include:

-- Despite a 42% increase in the daytime campus population, the number of trips in the morning peak hour has not increased significantly since 1997.
-Instead, the morning peak period has spread over a longer period of time, due in part to the change to class start times introduced in 2001. - The number of trips in the afternoon peak hour has increased significantly since 1997, and is now almost as many as in the morning peak hour.
+- Despite a 43% increase in the daytime campus population, the number of trips in the morning peak hour has increased only 8% since 1997.
+Instead, the morning peak has spread over a longer period of time, due in part to the change to class start times introduced in 2001.
+In Fall 1997, the morning peak occurred from 8:00 to 9:00 a.m., whereas in Fall 2011 it had spread to a two-hour period from 8:00 to 10:00 a.m. - The number of trips in the afternoon peak hour has increased significantly since 1997, and is now almost as many as in the morning peak hour.
 Additionally, as with the morning peak period, the afternoon peak period has spread over a longer period of time.

-Figure 2.5 - Weekday Person Trips Across UBC/UEL Screenline, 2010 vs. 1997
+Figure 2.5 - Weekday Person Trips Across UBC/UEL Screenline, 2011 vs. 1997